labeattie/testpreviewsite/_posts/2022-01-18-getting-started-in-vba.md

 Don't get scared off by the more than 100 videos.
 I would recommend watching and working along through part 25 (arrays) at most.
 After that just skip around and watch any topics that sound interesting.
 But really, by then, you are more than equipped to do your own projects, just googling for solutions to questions you have along the way.

-Also, with this and any other VBA resource, you should work along with the videos, and I encourage you to do your own projects as soon as you have the tools to do so.
+Also, with this and any other VBA resource, you should work alongside the videos, and I encourage you to do your own projects as soon as you have the tools to do so.
 This is not the type of thing where you must finish studying before trying it out for yourself.
 Get your hands dirty as soon as possible and learn more as you go!

 ## Bonus: Adding a Button
-Nobody wants to have to click Developer, Macros to access their macro.
-Or explain to a coworker how to do that if they use your sheet.
+Nobody wants to have to go through the arduous process of clicking Developer, Macros to access their macro.
+What a drag!
+Let alone explaining to a coworker how to do that if they use your sheet.
 We need a button!

 There are a few ways to make a button, but I'll quickly teach you my favorite.
 In Excel, click Insert, Shapes, and then click the rectangle with rounded corners.
 You can use any shape for this, but that's a good looking one.
 Now draw it in where you want your button to be.
 You can move and resize it later (tip: hold alt while moving it to align it with cells).